GameAnalytics/GA-SDK-JAVASCRIPT/README.md

 ---------
 <!--(CHANGELOG_TOP)-->
 **4.0.10**
-* fixed bug to not send events from games on the same domain
+* fixed bug to not send stored events from previous sessions (offline events or session end events not sent yet) by games on the same domain

 **4.0.9**
 * added better internal error reporting